mazidzomader/CSE220-JAVA-BRACU/Readme.md

 - **Plagiarism**: Copying someone else's work and passing it off as your own is not allowed.
 - **Proper Attribute and Recognition of Author**: If you use someone else's work as a reference, you must give them proper credit.

-# Notice

-Due to plagiarism concerns, I will be updating this repository in about a week after my submission.
-Thank you for your understanding!

 # 📝 Message from the Author